 Our success depends, in part, on our ability to develop and market products that are recognized and accepted as reliable, enabling and cost-effective.
 Most of our potential customers already use expensive research systems in their laboratories and may be reluctant to replace those systems.
 Market acceptance of our systems will depend on many factors, including our ability to convince potential customers that our systems are an attractive alternative to existing technologies.
 Compared to some competing technologies, our technology is relatively new, and most potential customers have limited knowledge of, or experience with, our products.
 Prior to adopting our systems, some potential customers may need to devote time and effort to testing and validating our systems.
-Any failure of our systems to meet these customer benchmarks could result in customers choosing to retain their existing systems or to purchase systems other than ours.
+Any failure of our systems to meet these customer benchmarks could result in customers choosing to retain their existing systems or to purchase systems other than ours, and revenue from the sale of legacy instruments that may have contributed significant revenue in prior periods may decrease.